Eliška Junková: Racing career

 They purchased a Mercedes that same year, and then a Bugatti Type 30 which had previously been raced in the French Grand Prix.
 Initially she served as riding mechanic to her husband, but a hand injury incurred during the war affected his ability to shift gears, and this afforded her the opportunity to take the wheel in his place.
 Eliška's first professional race was in 1923, with Čeněk at her side.
 The following year, she raced by herself, winning her class at the Lochotín-Třemošná hillclimb event which made her a national celebrity overnight.
 She then placed first at Zbraslav-Jíloviště in 1925, and the Juneks bought a second Bugatti to celebrate, together building a close friendship with Ettore Bugatti.
 By 1926, Eliška Junková was confident enough to compete in races throughout Europe.
 She gained fame across the continent, garnering the nickname Queen of the Steering Wheel, and in the racing press of the day, Eliška became anglicized to Elizabeth.

 Junková (center) in Prague after the Targa Florio race in Sicily, 1928.

 In 1926, she was runner up in the Klausenpass hill climb in Switzerland.
 She was easily identifiable for always racing in a blue skirt, white blouse, helmet and goggles.

-Despite her slight stature, Eliška was a gifted technical driver, and she is often credited for being one of the first drivers to walk round a course before an event, noting landmarks and checking out the best line through the corners.
+Eliška was a technical driver, and she is often credited for being one of the first drivers to walk round a course before an event, noting landmarks and checking out the best line through the corners.